-Class work: out of 30 marks Examination: out of 70 marks Total: 100 marks Students are assessed for the class work component on the basis of the first two pieces of work (assignment and test) each of which counts 15% to the final mark.
-These two pieces of work are compulsory.
+Class work: out of 30 marks Examination: out of 70 marks Total: 100 marks piece of work will test outcome(s) set out above (details to follow).
+Please note that no late assignments will be accepted for marking.
 Late assignments will receive 0% unless the student has a valid Leave of Absence.
 The test may contain: